BigPolarBear1/factorization_v3/README.md

 Those roots of the quadratic... that was the secret.
 I shouldn't have zeroed in on the coefficients while ignoring the roots for 2 years.
 There's this really neat trick which easily yields the factorization of N. You'll see tomorrow.
 Its a truely great reduction in complexity compared to quadratic sieve and v2.. what I found just now, no matter what, it will come online tomorrow... there's only one way forward.
 I must succeed.
 Even if it ruins my life, I do this for all the other people like me, so they dont need to get harassed and insulted for who they are.
 I want a better world.
 This world is fucking shit.

+Update: Hope you are ready for today... it all finally fell into place now.
+I don't care.
+All that was good in my life has been destroyed by vile people, now I'll destroy them.
+Go to hell.
+Can't stop me.
+People don't understand what they are up against.